-Having a call to action style event that appears during playback is a powerful channel for your viewer to interact with you and your content, without interrupting playback.
+Having a call to action style Action that appears during playback is a powerful channel for your viewer to interact with you and your content, without interrupting playback.

 This button could - or perhaps should, be directly related to what the viewer is seeing in the video.
 For example, it would be great if you were demonstrating a product, and the viewer could instantly have the ability to go to a page where they can book a personal demo with one of your reps!

-With access to the Vidyard Platform and the Events Library, you can add a button an as annotation (overlay) into any of your videos.
+With access to the Vidyard Platform and the Actions Library, you can add a button an as annotation (overlay) into any of your videos.

 Here is a step by step guide to get a visually pleasing & customizable button into your videos.
 This particular button will also expand when hovered over as shown below.

-1. Create a new event by clicking Content - Events and then New Event.
+- Create a new Action by clicking Actions and then New Action.

-2. Select Annotation from Custom Events and press Create.
+- Select Annotation from Custom Actions and press Create.

-3. Give your event a title and click on the HTML tab.
+- Give your Action a title and click on the HTML tab.

-4. Delete what is currently showing, open this Codepen link and copy the code from there into the HTML (Note: code is provided for instructional purposes only).
+- Delete what is currently showing, open this Codepen link and copy the code from there into the HTML (Note: code is provided for instructional purposes only).

-- If you would like to remove the ability to close the annotation, you can do so within the Advanced Options and toggle the 'Allow the viewer to skip the event and resume the video' to Off
+- If you would like to remove the ability to close the annotation, you can do so within the Advanced Options and toggle the 'Allow the viewer to skip the Action and resume the video' to Off